 This was also a major reason why I decided to narrow my niche and start a new blog with a new domain name all over.

 Once I had a clear niche, I wanted to have a clear list building and growth strategy.

 I set myself a simple target of getting 1000 email subscribers in the first year, and I’m so happy I crossed that already.

 Having a social media strategy and using social media marketing is NOT ENOUGH.

 If you’d like to monetize your blog one day, you need a targeted audience that trusts you, looks up to you for support and would be willing to buy any future products you may create.

 So if you haven’t already started, get started today!
-I also have a free mini-course to help you get started ⇓
+I also have a free checklist to help you get started ⇓

 So that’s all of the major amateur blogging mistakes I made.

 Are you making one of these blogging mistakes too?